stevemckinney/iamsteve/content/blog/0173-about-version-7/index.md

 ## Finally getting to the point of code

 Everything beyond the point of code was a much nicer in terms of effort required.
-I did have to compromise in areas, I didn’t want this to take any longer as I want to redesign the website.
+I did have to compromise in areas, I didn’t want this to take any longer as I wanted to redesign the website.
 On top of having to get to grips with Next and how to build a blog website.

 ### Using a starter